mohitpai/journey-optimizer.en/help/using/sms/sms-configuration.md

 After creating and configuring your API credential, you now need to create a channel surface (i.e. message preset) for SMS messages.

-## Create a channel surface {#message-preset-sms}
+## Create a SMS surface {#message-preset-sms}

 >[!CONTEXTUALHELP]
 >id="ajo_admin_surface_sms_type"
 >title="Define the SMS category"
->abstract="Select the type of SMS messages that will be sent when using this surface: Marketing for promotional SMS messages, which require user consent, or Transactional for non-commercial SMS messages, that can also be sent to unsubscribed profiles in specific contexts."
+>abstract="Select the type of SMS messages using this surface: Marketing for promotional SMS messages, which require user consent, or Transactional for non-commercial SMS messages, such as password reset."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/privacy/consent/opt-out.html#sms-opt-out-management" text="Opt-out in marketing SMS messages"

 Once your SMS channel has been configured, you must create a channel surface to be able to send SMS messages from **[!DNL Journey Optimizer]**.